author: Zack Georgiou

 Some startups learn this lesson when trying to attract investment, whether VC or Angel Investors, it’s notoriously hard to get these people to part with their cash and whilst they may be impressed with your product they’ll want a rock-solid plan on how you intend to meet demand with hiring the right people with the correct skills and cultural fit.
 This is becoming even more prevalent in Manchester where the curve of supply and demand becomes ever more unbalanced– simply supplying your investors with the salary bands of certain skill sets is no longer enough- they want to know in detail where these people are going to come from.

-1) Tapping into the network of new hires – Whilst many entrepreneurs will have built a large network they can call on during their initial growth phase, beyond this it’s important to ask your employees to be your recruiters.
-Many businesses offer incentives for your employees to introduce their friends/ex colleagues, similarly If they run or attend events ask if you can tag along one evening.
+Whilst many entrepreneurs will have built a large network they can call on during their initial growth phase, beyond this it’s important to ask your employees to be your recruiters.
+Many businesses offer incentives for your employees to introduce their friends/ex-colleagues, similarly, if they run or attend events ask if you can tag along one evening.

-3) Build a small network of trusted recruiters and headhunters – and importantly involve them in the process from the outset.
+and most importantly involve them in the process from the outset.
 Too often clients simply dictate a job specification and the recruiter nods their head in agreement as they fear upsetting or losing the client if they disagree.
 To successfully find the right candidates this relationship should be two way and the recruiter must understand not only the skills you need but the working culture and common goals of the business.